ritwizsinha/Atlan-challenge/README.md

 ## API

-- As this is only a test for uploads resume/pause/stop etc, the upload is currently specified as a get request and doing a request starts uploading the file 'test.csv' present on server to the database
+- As this is only a test for uploads resume/pause/stop etc, the upload is currently specified as a get request and doing a request starts uploading the file 'test.csv' present on server to the database.
+This way its easier to test on the browser itself.
+- For time lag a while loop is run with  some big number for some syncronous delay
 - GET
   - /upload/start : Starts the upload of the 'test.csv' to the database
   - /upload/pause : Pauses the upload of 'test.csv'